-- To produce sound, long living dogs, free of major genetic faults, that are capable of performing the traditional work of the breed as draft dogs, water rescue dogs and as companions and protectors of children.
+- To produce sound, long living dogs, free of major genetic faults, who are capable of performing the traditional work of the breed as draft dogs, water rescue dogs and as companions & protectors of children.

 - To produce litters such that each and every dog is in reasonable conformity with the breed standard of the Canadian Kennel Club.

 - Temperament tested by us to ensure that their offspring are not vicious with adult humans and absolutely and unconditionally safe with children.

 - Certified clear of hip dysplasia and elbow dysplasia by the Orthopedic Foundation for Animals (OFA).
 Results are verifiable on the OFA website.
 Hips are also multi-generation certified.